hisco/helmify-kustomize/README.md

 - `-k-[name] *` : any flag will be forwarded to the kustomize build command `-k-something` is converted to `-something`
 - `--k-[name] *` : any flag will be forwarded to the kustomize build command `--k-something` is converted to `--something`
 - `--parametrize <key>=<path>` : This flag is used to parametrize .env files into the helm values.
+- `--overlay-filter <filter>` : Comma-separated list of overlay names to include

 ### Example